SoftwareEnthusiastArjun/JavaCapstone-Charging-Station/README.md

-This repository contains the Java code and Test Cases of Capstone Final Project by Angel Mary(7218965), Arjun Veeramony(7219119),Farhaad Sheikh Mohammed (7219055), Swathi Chandrashekaraiah(7218877) of ESE.
+This repository contains the Java code and Test Cases of Capstone Final Project after making few changes to HomeTask5, by Angel Mary(7218965), Arjun Veeramony(7219119),Farhaad Sheikh Mohammed (7219055), Swathi Chandrashekaraiah(7218877) of ESE.
 All the codes are written and executed in Eclipse IDE and JDK21.

 If you are running the Project in Eclipse: